vondrakt/nanopore-read-annotation/README.md

 ## Alternative annotation of repeats using protein domains

-Alternative annotation of repeats uses reference DNA sequences onyl for annotation of satellites while mobile elements are annotated based on the similarity to conserved protein domains using DANTE tool.
-Both annotation are then combined together.
+Alternative annotation of repeats uses reference DNA sequences only for annotation of satellites while mobile elements are annotated based on the similarity to conserved protein domains using DANTE tool.
+Both annotations are then combined together.

 ### Annotation of satellites using LASTZ similarity search
-Search is performed against library reference satellited sequences:
+A search is performed against library reference satellited sequences:

 Example input data: